 Funded by NERC, the Medical Research Council (MRC) and the National Natural Science Foundation of China (NSFC), UK and Chinese scientists aim to identify the concentrations and sources of urban air pollution in Beijing, how people are exposed, how it affects their health, and what can be done about it.

 Across the globe, populations are rising and more people are living in cities.
 This increase will be most dramatic in Asia and Africa, which are now the least urbanised but on track for huge urban development.

 This will lead to more 'megacities' - metropolitan areas with a total population in excess of ten million people - posing a range of challenges including social and cultural change, crime and terrorism, homelessness, traffic congestion, urban sprawl, and serious environmental issues.

 In China, urban air pollution is a serious problem.
 The occurrence of 'haze' - a mist of airborne pollutants - has become more severe and frequent over the past sixty years in urban areas in China.
 Five hundred million people in 86 cities are thought to be affected by it.
 As a consequence, there has been an increase of asthma and other respiratory problems in children.

-NSFC has invested 40m yuan (£4m) towards the APHH China programme.
-Of the grants from NERC and MRC, £3m is from the Newton Fund - part of the UK government's official development assistance aiming to develop science and innovation partnerships that promote the economic development and welfare of developing countries.
+NSFC has invested 40 million yuan (£4 million) towards the APHH China programme.
+Of the grants from NERC and MRC, £3 million is from the Newton Fund - part of the UK government's official development assistance aiming to develop science and innovation partnerships that promote the economic development and welfare of developing countries.
 The APHH China programme is one of several collaborations between NERC and NSFC using Newton Fund money.
 This programme and joint funding process has been facilitated by the Research Councils UK (RCUK) China office.

 NERC's chief executive, Professor Duncan Wingham, said: